gaois/documental/docs/data/logainm/v0.9/data.en.md

 ## `category`

 Describes a place category.
 Categories encompass both [administrative units](https://www.logainm.ie/en/inf/help-categs) and geographical features.
-One or more categories may be returned as part of a `place` object or a reference list of `category` objects may be obtained from the appropriate API [endpoint](./README.md#resource-paths).
+One or more categories may be returned as part of a `place` object, or a reference list of `category` objects may be obtained from the appropriate API [endpoint](/en/data/logainm/v0.9/api/#resource-paths).

 | Property name   | Type                | Cardinality         | Description               |
 | :-------------- | :------------------ | :------------------ | :------------------------ |